edrichhans/BlockPy/README.md

 Inserts a transaction given the content using the `content` parameter.
 Returns `true` if verified, else returns `false`.
 * Example: `curl http://localhost:5002/insert -d "content=<transaction contents here>" -X POST -v`

+## Sample GUI
+To run the sample GUI:
+* Run `python webapp.py` to run API server.
+* Run `python -m SimpleHTTPServer 8080` in the `/views` directory.
+* Open `localhost:8080` in browser.

+Note: Browser's Cross-Origin Restrictions must be disabled for this to work.

 ## Commands